-Simone is an Essex-based theatre-maker and mezzo-soprano passionate about celebrating and sharing unheard, vital and, well, fun stories with anyone who might want to take part or listen.
+Simone is an Essex-based theatre-maker and mezzo-soprano passionate about celebrating and sharing unheard, vital and, well, fun stories and music with anyone who might want to take part or listen.

-As a theatre-maker, 2019/20 sees her debut play with Cassiopeia Berkeley-Agyepong Shuck ‘n’ Jive come to the Soho Theatre; directing I Capuleti e i Montecchi for Goodenough College, and Il barbiere di Siviglia for Devon Opera; and assisting on Il barbiere di Siviglia for Glyndebourne Festival Opera, Luisa Miller for English National Opera, and Opera Squad for ENO Baylis.
-Past directing credits include Albert Herring (Ark Theatre, Borehamwood); Dido and Aeneas (Leicester MusicFest); Don Giovanni (Grand Opera House, York); Evolve: A New Musical (Drama Barn, York); Little Women: The Musical (Drama Barn, York); On the Night: A New Musical (Bridewell Theatre, London); The Next Jessye Norman (Tristan Bates Theatre, London).
+As a theatre-maker, 2019/20 sees her debut play with Cassiopeia Berkeley-Agyepong Shuck ‘n’ Jive come to the Soho Theatre; directing I Capuleti e i Montecchi for Goodenough College, Il barbiere di Siviglia for Devon Opera and Hansel & Gretel for the Cramphorn Theatre; and assisting on Il barbiere di Siviglia for Glyndebourne Festival Opera, Luisa Miller for English National Opera, and Opera Squad for ENO Baylis.
+She is a published playwright.

-Simone has recently formed H E R A with Linda Hirst and Toria Banks, celebrating and sharing unheard music and stories by equity-seeking artists right across the UK; and co-directs contemporary a cappella collective VOX.
+Simone is a co-founder of H E R A with Linda Hirst and Toria Banks, celebrating and sharing unheard music and stories by equity-seeking artists right across the UK; and co-founder of a cappella collective VOX.
 In the past she worked for theatre companies Cheek by Jowl and Paines Plough, specialising in touring administration and accessibility.

-Simone has appeared on the radio discussing opera, diversity and inclusion, and the climate crisis.
+Simone has appeared on the radio and TV discussing opera, theatre, diversity and inclusion, and the climate crisis.
 She is one of BBC Radio 3’s Next Generation Voices.

 If you would like to use this biography for publicity purposes, please get in touch for the most up-to-date version.